Lord Howe Island Stick Insect

-Lord Howe Island stick insects are coloured a golden honey brown.
+Lord Howe Island stick insects are coloured blackish-brown.
 Running down the abdomen is a faint cream stripe.
 Between each joint is a grey membrane.
 Males have thicker antenna and thighs than females along with a narrower abdomen.
 On the hind femurs of the males are two large spines.
+As an insect they have 6 legs.

 Male’s measure up to 10.6cm (4in) long with females being slightly larger at 12cm (4.7in).
 They weigh about 25g (0.88 oz).